leebond/CS224n-winter-2019/a1/README.txt

 Homework 1 (only) is a Jupyter Notebook.
 With the above done you should be able to get underway by typing:

 jupyter notebook exploring_word_vectors.ipynb

+My take on this assignment:
+Should take you no longer than 2 hours to complete this assignment.
+Introduces co-occurrence matrix as a fundamental hallmark of word similarity.
+Most time I've spent on devising and writing the co-occurrence matrix answer.